thatfuckingbird/hydownloader/README.md

 *Downloading works, automatically getting subscription info from URLs and checking file download status through API from the anchor database does not.

+## Multithreaded downloading

+This is an advanced topic.
+Unless you are scraping entire sites, it is likely that a single instance of hydownloader will be sufficient.
+If you think otherwise, read on.

+hydownloader does not natively support multiple URL or subscription downloads in parallel.
+Due to technical difficulties (handling logs, cache, temporary files, database locking, etc.) this feature would be better implemented in gallery-dl itself.
+However, gallery-dl currently also does not support this feature so it is not possible for hydownloader to rely on this.

+A workaround is running multiple instances of hydownloader with separate databases.
+In order to avoid downloading the same data multiple times on different instances, you can use the `gallery-dl.archive-override` configuration key in `hydownloader-config.json`.
+In all the secondary instances, set this to the absolute filepath of the `anchor.db` of your primary instance.
+Similarly, in the secondary instances, set `gallery-dl.data-override` to the path of the `data` folder of your primary instance.
+With these option properly set, no duplicate files will be downloaded, no matter how many instances you run at the same time.

+Note that the secondary instances will still have separate databases, logs, configuration files, cookies and session data.
+This means that for sites that need login, you will have to set it up for each instance separately (however, this also allows for downloading from multiple different at the same time) and if you use custom configuration, you will have to apply it to each instance.

 ## Privacy notice

 hydownloader contains absolutely no telemetry, analytics, remote logging, usage statistics, install ping or any other kind of spyware.